Financial Education for Securities, Banking, & Insurance Professionals.

 Self-Study Courses Conclude at a Pearson VUE Testing Center

 After your course registration is completed, The College will e-mail you an EOD® (Examination on Demand®) ticket.
 This ticket will be used when you schedule your final exam appointment.
-If the current quarter is selected for testing, you should schedule your exam appointment as soon as possible after you receive your EOD® ticket to ensure a seat for your examination and to give yourself enough time to study.
-If you select a future quarter for testing, you must wait at least 1 week before the start of the exam period before scheduling your examination.
+You should schedule your exam appointment as soon as possible after you receive your EOD® ticket to ensure a seat for your examination and to give yourself enough time to study.

 To schedule your exam appointments and find exam center locations, please contact Pearson VUE at 1-866-EXAMTAC (392-6822) (toll-free) or visit their website at www.VUE.com/tac.
 Exams are not scheduled through The College, all scheduling must be done through Pearson VUE.
 Check your EOD® ticket for accuracy and if there are any errors, please contact Professional Education immediately, before making your appointment.
 Have your EOD® ticket ready when making your exam appointment as you will be asked to provide the following information: